team0xC/clamp/data/readme.md

 # Database

-The file [models.py](../models.py) define and initialize an `sqlite3` database through the `sqlalchemy` ORM.
+The central database tracks the identification and patching of vulnerabilities as well as track the success of exploit scripts.
 Three tables are created: Service, Vuln, and Exploit.
 Each service has potentially many vulnerabilities, and each vulnerability and service have potentially many exploits, in many-to-one relationships.

 ## Entity Relationship Diagram for CLAMP DB